2000–01 Portland Trail Blazers season

-The 2000–01 NBA season was the 31st season for the Portland Trail Blazers in the National Basketball Association.
-In the off-season, the Blazers acquired Dale Davis from the Indiana Pacers, and All-Star forward Shawn Kemp from the Cleveland Cavaliers in a three-team trade.
-The Blazers struggled losing three of their first four games, but soon recovered and later on posted a 10-game winning streak between January and February, and held a 35–15 record at the All-Star break.
-At midseason, the team re-signed free agent and former Blazers guard Rod Strickland, who was previously released by the Washington Wizards.
-Despite the strong start, the Blazers struggled and played below .500 for the remainder of the season, posting a 15–17 record after the All-Star break.
-Falling nine games below the previous season's mark, the Blazers nevertheless made the playoffs for the 19th consecutive year, finishing as the #7 seed in the Western Conference with a solid 50–32 record.
+The 2000–01 Portland Trail Blazers season was the 31st season for the Portland Trail Blazers in the National Basketball Association.
+During the off-season, the Trail Blazers acquired Dale Davis from the Indiana Pacers, and All-Star forward Shawn Kemp from the Cleveland Cavaliers in a three-team trade.
+The Trail Blazers struggled losing three of their first four games of the regular season, but soon recovered and later on posted a 10-game winning streak between January and February, and held a 35–15 record at the All-Star break.

+At mid-season, the team re-signed free agent and former Trail Blazers guard Rod Strickland, who the Washington Wizards previously released.
+Despite the strong start, the Trail Blazers struggled and played below .500 basketball for the remainder of the season, posting a 15–17 record after the All-Star break.
+Falling nine games below the previous season's mark, the Trail Blazers nevertheless qualified for the NBA playoffs for the 19th consecutive year, finishing in fourth place in the Pacific Division with a solid 50–32 record, and earning the seventh seed in the Western Conference.

-Rasheed Wallace averaged 19.2 points, 7.8 rebounds and 1.8 blocks per game, and was selected for the 2001 NBA All-Star Game, while Steve Smith provided the team with 13.6 points per game, and Bonzi Wells showed improvement averaging 12.7 points and 1.3 steals per game.
-In addition, Damon Stoudamire averaged 13.0 points, 5.7 assists and 1.3 steals per game, while Scottie Pippen provided with 11.3 points, 4.6 assists and 1.5 steals per game, Arvydas Sabonis contributed 10.1 points and 5.4 rebounds per game, and Davis averaged 7.2 points and 7.5 rebounds per game.
+Rasheed Wallace averaged 19.2 points, 7.8 rebounds and 1.8 blocks per game, while Steve Smith provided the team with 13.6 points per game, and Bonzi Wells continued to show improvement, averaging 12.7 points and 1.3 steals per game.
+In addition, Damon Stoudamire averaged 13.0 points, 5.7 assists and 1.3 steals per game, while Scottie Pippen provided with 11.3 points, 4.6 assists and 1.5 steals per game, Arvydas Sabonis contributed 10.1 points and 5.4 rebounds per game, Davis averaged 7.2 points and 7.5 rebounds per game, and Kemp contributed 6.5 points and 3.8 rebounds per game.